BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ![URL Scheme Demo](https://s3-us-west-1.amazonaws.com/branchhost/urlType.png)

+### Add your app key to your project

+After you register your app, your app key can be retrieved on the [Settings](https://dashboard.branch.io/#/settings) page of the dashboard.
+Now you need to add it to YourProject-Info.plist (Info.plist for Swift).

+1. In plist file, mouse hover "Information Property List" which is the root item under the Key column.
+1. After about half a second, you will see a "+" sign appear.
+Click it.
+1. In the newly added row, fill in "bnc_app_key" for its key, leave type as String, and enter your app key obtained in above steps in its value column.
+1. Save the plist file.

 ### Initialize SDK And Register Deep Link Routing Function

 Called when app first initializes a session, ideally in the app delegate.
 If you created a custom link with your own custom dictionary data, you probably want to know when the user session init finishes, so you can check that data.
 Think of this callback as your "deep link router".
 If your app opens with some data, you want to route the user depending on the data you passed in.
 Otherwise, send them to a generic install flow.